 Normally, once trained, the people in the internal project team in your association will be perfectly comfortable using the solution.
 But what about people who have not followed the development of the project?
 What will happen to those who will soon join your associative team?

 There arises the question of assistance.
-It broadly covers two subjects: support for use on the one hand, intervention in case of technical problems on the other.
+It broadly covers two subjects: support for use on the one hand, and intervention in case of technical problems on the other.

 If the delivered solution is simple enough and the internal documentation sufficiently complete, then the help for use should be minimal.
 However, it must be available to unlock anyone who needs it .